aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

    - You can use similar commands to execute other RPC methods supported by Bitcoin Core.

 ---
-### Secure RPC with AWS Secrets Manager
+### Secure RPC Access with AWS Secrets Manager

-To securely interact with the Bitcoin Core RPC endpoint from a private subnet within your isolated VPC environment, AWS Secrets Manager is leveraged for credential storage and retrieval.
+For a client to securely interact with the Bitcoin Core RPC endpoint from a private subnet within your isolated VPC environment, AWS Secrets Manager is leveraged for credential storage and retrieval.

 **Important**: Ensure that you execute the following commands from within a private subnet in the Bitcoin Core Node VPC.
 A VPC CloudShell environment is suitable for testing purposes.